Margin Call Definition: What It Means in Trading and Investing

 Key Takeaways

-- Definition: A Margin Call happens when your account equity falls below the broker’s maintenance requirement, creating a collateral shortfall.
+- Definition: A Margin Call is a notice that your account equity is below the broker’s maintenance requirement due to losses or collateral decline.

 What Does Margin Call Mean in Trading?